 Here we are with a new articles series related to Quantum DXi platform.
 In particular this series refers to the Quantum DXi v1000 appliance which is available for free and can be installed on a VMware vSphere environment.
 Simply perfect for our homelab scenarios!

 Quantum has built it’s reputation for the high quality of their storage solutions including data deduplication products.
 And it also offers more when it comes down to scalable storage, multi site disaster recovery and a built-in replication engine transferring data across different locations.
-Quantum DXi v1000 is a virtual appliance that can be deployed on a VMware vSphere environment providing the capability to be configured as target for Backup jobs, NAS Shares and more.
+The DXi v1000 is a virtual appliance that can be deployed on a VMware vSphere environment providing the capability to be configured as target for Backup jobs, NAS Shares and more.
 All this with the advantage of leveraging the in-line deduplication capabilities along with data analytics as it will be covered later on with dedicated articles.
 This series dedicated to Quantum DXi will initially cover the following:

-- Deploy Quantum DXi on VMware vSphere
+- Deploy the DXi appliance on VMware vSphere

-- Update Quantum DXi software installation
+- Update the DXi software installation

 - Configure Quantum DXi network